-On the fifth day, we will have our second Alaska brown bear photo workshop in a different location.
-We will take a scenic flight from Anchorage to Chinitna Bay in the Katmai Peninsula.
+On the fifth day, we will have our second Alaskan brown bear photo workshop in a different location.
+We will take a scenic flight from Anchorage to Chinitna Bay on the Katmai Peninsula.

 As with the previous day, during the flight, we will see plenty of photogenic landscape views of the historic Cook Inlet, where you will catch a glimpse of some of the most impressive volcanoes and mountains in the Alaskan Range.

-Our destination will be Chinitna Bay, an area located on the southern end of Lake Clark National Park where the coastal brown bears live during the summer.
-We will take a brown bear photo tour with a local naturalist, who will drive us in a 4WD vehicle to find and photograph the bears along the coast.
+Our destination will be Chinitna Bay, an area located at the southern end of Lake Clark National Park where the coastal brown bears live during the summer.
+Once we land on the beach, we will take a brown bear photo tour with a local guide, with the goal of photographing the bears in different locations.

-During the low tide, you can capture the Alaskan bears digging up clams on the beach.
-Clams are one of the bear’s favorite breakfasts, and even though the numbers vary depending on conditions, this bay is usually crowded with dozens of bears clamming and moving on the beach.
+During low tide, you can capture the Alaskan bears digging up clams on the beach.
+Clams are one of the bears’ favorite breakfasts, and even though the numbers vary depending on conditions, this bay is usually crowded with dozens of bears clamming and moving on the beach.